DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 	}
 ```

-You also need to add the locations to your custome modules you want to load and test.
+You also need to add the locations to your custom modules you want to load and test.
 In the above example 'app' and 'gis' is where we have some modules/app to test.

 ## Included tests